barcek/aliesce/README.md

 ### Avoiding stages

-To avoid a script being saved and run, simply include the `!` character as a tag line element, before the extension:
+To avoid a script being saved and run, simply include the `!` character as a tag line element, before the extension or full output filename:

 ```
-### ! exs elixir -r setup
+### ! script.exs elixir -r setup
 ```

 To save the script but avoid the run stage, include the `!` character as an element after the extension but before the command to run the code: